 Each month the Friend, Inc. Student Pantry welcomes more than 200 student visits.
 In September of this year there were 63 new households that joined.
 The Pantry is open 8 days each month.
 Students certainly appreciate the work of our volunteers and donors who support this important service.
 Our Student Pantry is always accepting donations of personal care items.

-Dogs and cats are people too!
+Dogs and cats are family too!
 And they deserve to eat as well.
 Friend, Inc. operates one of the few pantries dedicated to our furry family members.
-The Pet Pantry currently operates in conjunction with our Noble Street Pantry but is always available in those special circumstances with just a phone call (610-683-7791).
+The Pet Pantry currently runs in conjunction with our Noble Street Pantry but is always available in those special circumstances with just a phone call (610-683-7791).

 How can you help?